-The organizations that partner with Calbright College benefit from an up-skilled workforce and students benefit by being prepared for an upwardly mobile career, achievement of industry-recognized certification, and the practical application of commonly expected employee skills.
+The organizations that partner with Calbright College benefit from an up-skilled workforce, prepared for roles specific to industry needs.
+Calbright students benefit by being prepared for an upwardly mobile career, achievement of industry-recognized certification, and the practical application of commonly expected employee skills.